Born in Montréal, Québec, Leslie Uyeda is a composer, pianist, and conductor.

 Leslie Uyeda is an Associate Composer of the Canadian Music Centre and is a member of SOCAN, the Canadian League of Composers, and the Association of Canadian Women Composers.
 Her principal publisher was The Avondale Press (AvP), now held within the Canadian Music Centre.

 Leslie lives very happily with her family in Vancouver.
-She loves reading, photography, walking her dog Puff, Iyengar yoga, watching great British TV, and cheering for Le Club de Hockey Canadien – the Montréal Canadiens.
+She loves reading, swimming, practising Qigong, walking her dog Puff, watching great British TV, and cheering for Le Club de Hockey Canadien – the Montréal Canadiens.